approov/quickstart-flutter-httpclient/README.md

         ... >
 ```

+### iOS Potential Issues

+If the iOS build fails with an error related to `Pods-Runner` then navigate inside `ios` folder using `cd ios` and run `pod install`.

-For iOS: if the iOS build or run step fail with a signing error, open the Xcode project located in `
+If the iOS build fails with a signing error, open the Xcode project located in `quickstart-flutter-httpclient/approov_http_client/example/ios/Runner.xcworkspace`:
-quickstart-flutter-httpclient/approov_http_client/example/ios/Runner.xcworkspace`:

 ```
 $ open ios/Runner.xcworkspace
 ```